Toby Book’s Easy To Make Homemade Playdough

 Once you see how your child loves playing with playdough, it won’t be long before you begin searching for a homemade playdough recipe that you can make yourself.
-It’s a lot easier than you think, and it only takes a few ingredients that you probably already have in your pantry.
+Toby Books is happy to tell you that it’s a lot easier than you think, and it only takes a few ingredients that you probably already have in your pantry.

 They both work equally well, but it comes down to personal preference at the end of the day.
-I prefer the cold method, but only because it is a shorter process and a BIG BONUS is that there is less to clean up afterward.
+I prefer the cold method for crafts for kids, but only because it is a shorter process and a BIG BONUS is that there is less to clean up afterward.

-If any of you try this and notice the difference between the two methods, please leave a comment below, I would love to hear what your thoughts are.
+If any of you try this and notice the difference between the two methods, please leave a comment below.
+All of us at Toby Books would love to hear what your thoughts are, and how your crafts for kids have worked out.